ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   text styling like font and alignment should be provided by Nimble
 -   columns should support i18n behaviors like decimal separators, date/time formats, and localized content
 -   there should be an option to show "placeholder" text if no value is specified
+-   there should be a way to show the full value of truncated text (likely via a title / tooltip on hover)

 We may not choose to support all of the above initially but we should design our solutions with these use cases in mind.